Paris attacker was French army reject

 Mohamed-Aggad began frequenting the Mosque more often around 2012, according to other people in the bar.

-During that period, according to Mahler, Mohamed-Aggad's mother often found herself apologizing to neighbors for the noise made by her children, who used to bang on the walls of their apartment.
+During that period, according to Mahler, Mohamed-Aggad's mother often found herself apologising to neighbours for the noise made by her children, who used to bang on the walls of their apartment.

-Can Yakup, president of a Turkish cultural center that he said Mohamed-Aggad visited "once or twice", thinks he was a witness to a change in the young man's behavior.
+Can Yakup, president of a Turkish cultural centre that he said Mohamed-Aggad visited "once or twice", thinks he was a witness to a change in the young man's behaviour.

 DEPARTURE